What is measles?

 - Women who plan to have children and are not immune should get MMR at least 4 weeks before getting pregnant.

 - If you have been exposed to someone with measles, talk to your doctor or nurse right away to see if you need a vaccination.
-If you get the vaccine less than 3 days (72 hours) after being exposed, it will help protect you against measles.
+If you get the vaccine within 3 days (72 hours) after being exposed, it will help protect you against measles.
 People who cannot be vaccinated can be treated with immune globulin (IG antibodies) up to 6 days after exposure.
 IG may not prevent measles, but it does make the disease milder.

 What should travelers do?